1

 Overview:

-The Field Intelligence Operations Division invites candidates to apply to join our National Security Computing team to contribute to the design, implementation, and management of High-Performance Computing (HPC) systems within a classified environment.
-We are looking for candidates with experience in HPC architecture, cluster management, and parallel computing, with a proven ability to work within highly secure and regulated environments.
+The Field Intelligence Operations Division invites candidates to apply to join the team as a Senior High Performance Computing (HPC) Engineer for Classified Computing to lead the design, implementation, and management of HPC systems within a classified environment.
+We are looking for candidates with extensive experience in HPC architecture, cluster management, and parallel computing, with a proven ability to work within highly secure and regulated environments.
 This role involves close collaboration with security teams, scientists, and IT leadership to ensure that the HPC infrastructure meets the stringent performance, security, and compliance requirements necessary for classified work.

 As part of our team, you will be joining a vibrant group of professionals eager to provide premier customer service to ensure people and information technology remain secure.
 The team is collaborative and strives to ensure security practices and procedures are understood, implemented, and enforced.
 All team members deliver ORNL's mission by aligning behaviors, priorities, and interactions with our core values of Impact, Integrity, Teamwork, Safety, and Service.